Haeriln/hello-world/README.md

 My class option is Software Solutions and Work Applies (called SLAM : Solution Logicielles et Applications Métiers in french).

 I still a goat in code so, everyone is welcomed to help me.

+hello, it's collab1's first edit, trying to make a conflict and understand how does it work :)